Skip to content

 What to watch for:

-• No termination clause at all (this means you may be locked in for the full term with no way out)
+• No termination clause at all (this means you may be locked in for the full term with zero recourse)

 • Excessive early termination penalties (e.g., “if you leave before the contract ends, you owe us 6 months of estimated commission”)

-• Long notice periods that effectively extend the contract (e.g., 90-day notice on a 6-month contract)
+• Long notice periods that effectively extend the contract (e.g., 90-day notice on a 6-month contract means you must decide to leave on day one if you want out by day 90)

-• Language that says only the agency can initiate termination
+• Language stating only the agency can initiate termination

 5. Content Ownership and Intellectual Property